 I love decorating with modeling chocolate.
-It is easy to roll out and cut into shapes and can be sculpted into just about anything just like fondant, but it tastes like whatever chocolate you use to make it.
-So, use your favorite chocolate or confectionery coating (candy melts.)
+It is easy to roll out and cut into shapes and can be sculpted into just about anything just like fondant, but it tastes like chocolate.

 I am always so happy to see an empty plate at the end of an event.
 Whether the cookies all got eaten or were wrapped up to bring home, it didn't matter, as long as people enjoyed their treats.

 sugar cookie dough - See the recipe below.